tamriel-foundry/apocrypha/README.md

 Once you have Node.js installed, head to the [Grunt - Getting started page](http://gruntjs.com/getting-started).
 You will only need to worry about following the instructions up to installing Grunt and Grunt-CLI.

 I've gone ahead and already setup some Grunt tasks, so once you have Grunt installed you'll be good to go.
+The last thing you'll need to do is from the Command Line (Windows) or Terminal (OSX, Linux) run the command `npm install`.
+This will automatically install all of the development dependencies for using Grunt that are contained with the `package.json` file.

 ##### Grunt tasks